January 30, 2025

 Other Great Side Dishes That Work

-In addition, these sides not only complement the flavors of this fried pork chop recipe, they also add variety and balance to your dinner plate:
+In addition, these sides not only complement the flavors of this fried pork chop recipe, they also add variety and balance to your dinner plate: candied carrots bring a sweet, buttery contrast, Amish macaroni salad offers a creamy, tangy bite, and fried potatoes and onions provide a hearty, flavorful pairing with pork.

 Storing & Reheating Cooked Pork Chops

-- Air Fryer: Reheat at 375°F for 4-5 minutes to restore the crispy coating.
+- Air Fryer: 375°F for 4-5 minutes to crisp them back up.

 Fried Pork Chops FAQs